Ethnic studies: Critical Ethnic Studies Association

 CESA's goal is not to romanticize all movements or dictate a specific relationship between scholars and activists.
-Instead, it questions the emphasis of professionalization within ethnic studies, the politics of the academic industrial complex, or the engagement of larger movements for social transformation.
-It recognizes that at times Ethnic Studies has been complicit in neutralizing the university, rather than questioning the university's ideologies, actions, regulation and production of knowledge, and power.
+Instead, it questions the emphasis on professionalization within ethnic studies, the politics of the academic-industrial complex, or the engagement with larger movements for social transformation.
+It recognizes that at times Ethnic Studies has been complicit in neutralizing the university, rather than questioning its ideologies, actions, regulations, and the production of knowledge and power.
 It works to situate the university as a point of contention, as a location among many for political struggles.
-CESA invites participation from all types of people: scholars, students, activists, arts, media makers, and educators of all fields, generations, and disciplines.
-The Critical Ethnic Studies Association was founded as a transnational, interdisciplinary, and un-disciplinary association of scholars, activists, students, artists, media makers, educators, and others who are directly concerned with interrogating the limitations of ethnic studies in order to better engage the historical stakes of the field.
-It organizes projects and programs to reimagine ethnic studies and its future through new interventions, both scholarly and activist based.
+CESA invites participation from all types of people: scholars, students, activists, artists, media makers, and educators of all fields, generations, and disciplines.
+The Critical Ethnic Studies Association was founded as a transnational, interdisciplinary, and undisciplinary association of scholars, activists, students, artists, media makers, educators, and others who are directly concerned with interrogating the limitations of ethnic studies to better engage the field's historical stakes.
+It organizes projects and programs to reimagine ethnic studies and its future through new interventions, both scholarly and activist-based.
 They aim to develop an approach to scholarship, institution building, and activism animated by the spirit of the decolonial, antiracist, and other global liberationist movements that enabled the creation of Ethnic Studies in the first place.
 It hopes that this approach will continue to inform its political and intellectual projects.

 Within the organization, there is an emphasis on counteracting institutional marginalization, revisiting the ideas that prompted the creation of ethnic studies, and creating new conversations that challenge US hegemony in traditional ethnic studies.
-Their goals include establishing an interdisciplinary network of scholars and activists stimulating debate on critical ethnic studies, providing forums such as the biannual conference or dialogues thought seminars, social media, etc. There is also a focus on publishing a journal, Critical Ethnic Studies, for new scholarship, and to facilitate dialogues that are critical and constructive between activist and academics.
+Their goals include establishing an interdisciplinary network of scholars and activists, stimulating debate on critical ethnic studies, and providing forums such as the biannual conference, dialogues through seminars, social media, etc. There is also a focus on publishing a journal, Critical Ethnic Studies, for new scholarship, and to facilitate dialogues that are critical and constructive between activists and academics.